siruguri/cclr_parsing_code/README.md

         git clone https://github.com/siruguri/google_api_client

+1. The script `civi_api_call.php` has to be copied to the Drupal installation subfolder `sites/all/modules`.
+That is, to `~/httpdocs/sites/all/modules`

 Note that these have already been installed on the CCLR machine at `216.70.92.135`.
-Login as `cclr` via SSH and change to the `code` folder in the home folder to run the commands in the following section.

-    ssh cclr@216.70.92.135 # Enter password when prompted /home/cclr$ > cd code

 # Instructions for Use